 Diversity for the Win!

-As I see it, a move toward greater diversity and inclusivity—especially in a position as influential as a Supreme Court nomination–is ultimately a win for all Americans.
+As I see it, a move toward greater diversity and inclusivity—especially in a position as influential as a Supreme Court justice–is ultimately a win for all Americans.
 I believe that diverse voices and perspectives make life on Earth not only more just but also more functional, beautiful, and even sustainable.

 Women Earn Significantly Less than Men